 If you are missing teeth and seeking the best restorative treatment available, dental implants may be right for you.
 Dental implants are small metal posts that are surgically placed in the jaw.
 Once healed, implants can provide a lifetime of unmatched support for dental crowns, bridges, and dentures.
 When you turn to Smiles for Life for dental implants, we can perform each stage of treatment here at our Bridgewater, VA, practice.
-If we find that jawbone recession is precluding you from treatment, Dr. Joe McIntyre, Dr. Dan Whiting, or Dr. Kelsey Rockey may be able to help you qualify by performing a bone grafting procedure.
+If we find that jawbone recession is precluding you from treatment, Dr. Joe McIntyre, Dr. Dan Whiting, Dr. Kelsey Rockey, or Dr. Bryant Ash may be able to help you qualify by performing a bone grafting procedure.
 Contact our practice today to learn more.